Senate passes bipartisan housing bill targeting large investors and easing regulations

 The bill aims to streamline construction and shuffle funding

-Many of these programs are either new block grants — such as a fund to support innovative construction projects — or expansions of pre-existing block grants like the HOME Investment Partnerships Program that will provide funding for making abandoned buildings livable.
+Many of these programs are either new block grants — such as a fund to support innovative construction projects — or expansions of existing block grants, like the HOME Investment Partnerships Program, that will provide funding for making abandoned buildings livable.

 "Anybody who doesn't like where we are in housing policy right now shouldn't really like this [bill], because it's just a continuation of all the crap they've been doing," said Norbert Michel, vice president and director of the Cato Institute's Center for Monetary and Financial Alternatives.
 The Wall Street Journal's editorial board described the bill as "pork-filled" and "a blueprint for a bigger Washington."